DFE-Digital/apply-for-teacher-training/adr/0006-retrieving-data-from-find.md

 - Local models for `Provider`, `Course` and `Site` will need to be created.
 - `ApplicationChoice` needs to be linked to a unique `Course`/`Site` combination in some way.
-- A system for retrieving data from the Find API and creating or updating local models need to be created.
+- A system for retrieving data from the Find API and creating or updating local models needs to be created.